 - 64. Report of the Human Rights Council - 65.
-Promotion and protection of the rights of children: - a) Promotion and protection of the rights of children; - b) Follow-up to the outcome of the special session on children. - 66.
-Rights of indigenous peoples: - a) Rights of indigenous peoples; - b) Second International Decade of the World's Indigenous People. - 67.
-Elimination of racism and racial discrimination:
+Promotion and protection of the rights of children: - (a) Promotion and protection of the rights of children; - (b) Follow-up to the outcome of the special session on children. - 66.
+Indigenous issues: - (a) Indigenous issues; - (b) Second International Decade of the World's Indigenous People.

-- a) Elimination of racism, racial discrimination, xenophobia and related intolerance; - b) Comprehensive implementation of and follow-up to the Durban Declaration and Programme of Action - 68.
+- 67. Elimination of racism and racial discrimination: - (a) Elimination of racism, racial discrimination, xenophobia and related intolerance; - (b) Comprehensive implementation of and follow-up to the Durban Declaration and Programme of Action - 68.
 Right of peoples to self-determination. - 69.
-Promotion and protection of human rights: - a) Implementation of human rights instruments; - b) Human rights questions, including alternative approaches for improving the effective enjoyment of human rights and fundamental freedoms; - c) Human rights situations and reports of special rapporteurs and representatives; - d) Comprehensive implementation of and follow-up to the Vienna Declaration and Programme of Action.
+Promotion and protection of human rights: - (a) Implementation of human rights instruments; - (b) Human rights questions, including alternative approaches for improving the effective enjoyment of human rights and fundamental freedoms; - (c) Human rights situations and reports of special rapporteurs and representatives; - (d) Comprehensive implementation of and follow-up to the Vienna Declaration and Programme of Action.